 The Institute recognizes individuals who have made innovative and outstanding achievements in forestry research in Canada.
 Recognition can be for developing new practices, processes, or techniques, or for demonstrating the practical applications of research in forestry.
 This award has the objective of encouraging innovation, exploration, application and excellence in forest research.

-- The 2019 recipient was Dr. Lori Daniels of the Vancouver Section.
+- The 2020 recipient is Dr. William J. Beese of the Vancouver Island Section.

 INTERNATIONAL FORESTRY ACHIEVEMENT AWARD